data-solution-automation-engine/data-solution-framework/docs/design-patterns/design-pattern-generic-loading-landing-from-transactional-CDC.md

+---
+uid: design-pattern-generic-loading-landing-from-transactional-cdc
+---

-# Design Pattern - Generic - Loading Staging Area tables from transactional CDC
+# Design Pattern - Generic - Loading Landing Area tables from transactional CDC

 ## Purpose

-This design pattern describes the purpose and configuration of Change Data Capture (CDC), the relationships it has with other ETL Framework concepts and the place in the overall architecture.
+This design pattern describes the purpose and configuration of Change Data Capture (CDC), the relationships it has with other data logistics Framework concepts and the place in the overall architecture.

 ## Motivation